 If you have enjoyed this article and would like to see new articles as soon as I publish them, then please enter your email address below and hit the subscribe button.
-This is a free service.
+This is a free service and you will receive my FREE ebook “How to Live a More Healthier and Active Life” when you subscribe.
 You will automatically receive new published articles via your email account.
 Please remember to confirm your email address when prompted, to become an active subscriber.
 Many thanks.

 Functional Movements 'Functional' is often used in the world of fitness these days - the 'buzz' word of the moment.
 The ac...